RSE-Accenture-Team-2/fullproof/README.md

 Some of the SAD's also represent the old tech stacks we initially proposed but had difficulty completing.</b >

 This chrome extension could be further developed in the future, but as of now, it is an inactive project, after</b >
-the completion of the Real Skills Education: Steam Leaders Program.
+the completion of the Real Skills Education: Steam Leaders Program.</b >

-Most of the features are currently inactive as the extension's link with SerpAPI is temporarily disconnected.</b >
+Most of the features are currently inactive as the backend's link with SerpAPI is temporarily disconnected.</b >

 Enjoy exploring!